 Giving up all animal products is something many people don’t understand.
 It's not uncommon to get a barrage of questions, silly statements and sometimes downright offensive assertions when you disclose to people that you're vegan.
 Prepare for this and you’ll be able to answer questions confidently, with humour, with a factual statement, or something that might even get them to do a full 180 and make the switch to animal-free too.

 Here are some questions you can expect and possible responses...

 Vegans typically have lower cholesterol levels, lower blood pressure, lower body mass indexes, a lower risk of death from heart disease, and lower overall cancer rates than meat eaters.
-Recently, the Mayo Clinic in the US reported that a plant-based diet can add years to your life.
+The Mayo Clinic in the US reported that a plant-based diet can add years to your life

 Answer: It’s important to remember that cows, gorillas and elephants all maintain a vegan diet.
 They’re not small, are they?
 Besides, there are plenty of protein sources that support muscle mass in the right amounts, from kale and hemp to nut butters, quinoa, tofu and lentils.
 One cup of tempeh, for example, contains about 30 grams of protein, the equivalent of five eggs or a regular hamburger patty.